redpanda-data/connect/website/docs/components/outputs/hdfs.md

 ### `user`

-`string` A user identifier.
+A user identifier.

+Type: `string`
+Default: `"benthos_hdfs"`

 ### `directory`

-`string` A directory to store message files within.
+A directory to store message files within.
 If the directory does not exist it will be created.

+Type: `string`
+Default: `""`

 ### `path`

-`string` The path to upload messages as, interpolation functions should be used in order to generate unique file paths.
+The path to upload messages as, interpolation functions should be used in order to generate unique file paths.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions).

+Type: `string`
+Default: `"${!count:files}-${!timestamp_unix_nano}.txt"`

 ```yaml
 # Examples